 All parents face the same financial challenge: Raising a child is expensive.
-However, the costs can start adding up sooner with the medical expenses leading up to having that child, including in vitro fertilization, or the expenses related to adoption or other options in starting or augmenting your family.
+However, the costs can start adding up sooner with the medical expenses leading up to having that child, including in vitro fertilization, or the expenses related to adoption or other ways of starting or augmenting your family.

-But LGBTQ parents can face further financial challenges including struggles related to adoption, assisted reproduction, outdated laws and customs, and discrimination.
+But LGBTQ+ parents can face further obstacles, including struggles related to adoption, assisted reproduction, outdated laws and customs, and discrimination.

-In 2016, an estimated 114,000 same-sex couples were raising children in the United States, according to American Community Survey data.
-While the majority (68 percent) of these couples were raising biological children, they were far more likely than male-female couples to be raising an adopted child (21.4 percent vs. 3.0 percent).1
+In 2019, an estimated 181,050 same-sex couples were raising children in the United States, according to the U.S. Census Bureau’s American Community Survey data.1 While the majority of these couples were raising biological children, they were far more likely than male-female couples to be raising an adopted child (20.9 percent vs. 2.9 percent).2

 Related: Adoption: 5 financial considerations